shiiiijp/ADFD/README.md

 ```

 ## Testing
-1. Download following pretrained models from each repositories and save to the directory `pretrained_models`.
+1. Download following pretrained models from each repository and save to the directory `pretrained_models`.

-      Repository | Model to download
+      Repository | Models to download
       ---------- | -----------------
       [SAM](https://github.com/yuval-alaluf/SAM#pretrained-models)  | **SAM**: Pretrained SAM for age trainsformation. <br> **VGG Age Classifier**: VGG age classifier from DEX for use in our aging loss.
 Fine-tuned on the FFHQ-Aging dataset by [yuval-alaluf](https://github.com/yuval-alaluf/SAM)
       [InsightFace_Pytorch](https://github.com/TreB1eN/InsightFace_Pytorch)  | **IR-SE50**: Pretrained IR-SE50 model for use in our ID loss.